iModeljsJumpStart/challenge-color-by-category-solution/README.md

-# Desktop Starter
+# iModel.js Color-By-Category Challenge Solution

 Copyright © Bentley Systems, Inc.

-The purpose of this app is to serve as a desktop starter to be copied by a developer.
+This app is the full solution to a challenge for learning about iModel.js.
+Please see the [full instructions](https://imodeljsjumpstart.github.io/challenges/challenge-color-by-category.html) for the challenge.

 See <http://imodeljs.org> for comprehensive documentation on the iModel.js API and the various constructs used in this app.